-Luckily, what would otherwise take you hours of arduous work can be done in a cinch.
+What would otherwise take you hours of hard work and research can be done in a few minutes.
 All you have to do is follow our simple step-by-step guide on how to write the perfect resume.

 Table of Contents

 Click on a section to skip

 What is a resume?

 Let's cover the basics first.
 Before we learn how to write a good resume, we should know what a resume even is.

 The word resume comes from French, meaning “summary”.
 This is the perfect word because that’s exactly what a resume is: a short, straight-to-the-point summary that details your professional achievements, skills, qualifications, education, work experience, and past employers.
 It's also known as a curriculum vitae (CV).

 The aim of a resume is to get invited to a job interview.
 It should aim to convince an employer that you're a good fit for the job.